yasirshah-analyst/dirty-data-to-dashboard/Readme.md

 ---

-# 1️⃣ SQL Dirty Data Generation
+# Phase 1 — SQL: Dirty Data Generation

-## Create Table
+## Step 1: Create Table

 ### Purpose

 The first step was to create a table to store customer information.

-All fields were intentionally created as TEXT data types to allow insertion of invalid values, inconsistent formats, and other data quality issues without database restrictions.
+All fields were intentionally created as `TEXT` data types to allow insertion of invalid values, inconsistent formats, and other data quality issues without database restrictions.

 ```sql